syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/010_Flow_control/001_Configuring_flow_control.md

 incoming message of a poll loop.
 In the current example this means that log-iw-size() should be greater than **300\*10=3000**.
-If the control window is smaller than this value, the control window might fill up with messages from the first connections --- causing syslog-ng to read only one message of the last connections in every poll loop.
+If the control window is smaller than this value, the control window might fill up with messages from the first connections --- causing {{ site.product.short_name }} to read only one message of the last connections in every poll loop.

 The output buffer of the destination must accommodate at least